bbakunowicz/insulo/README.md

 # <a id="auth"></a>Authorization

 InsuloJS components do not provide any authentication or authorization mechanisms.
+Instead, insulo-route packet provides an interface for user authorization.
+An example of JWT (bearer tokens) authorization using insulo-route can be found in [menu-with-bearer](https://github.com/bbakunowicz/insulo/tree/main/samples/menu-with-bearer/) example.

+## How the insulo-route authorization interface works
+* The configuration of insulo-route is located in two configuration files by default:
+    * *src/config/auth/initial.js* – authorization configuration,
+    * *src/config/routing/initial.js* – routing configuration,
+* The first step is to set the authorization value for the current session, which can be done by:
+    * directly - using action SET_AUTH_VALUES of AuthContext from insulo-route package,
+    * indirectly (which is the preferred way) - using **setCredentials** action helper from the insulo-route package,
+* Comparision of both methods you can find in the [cra-demo project](https://github.com/bbakunowicz/insulo/tree/main/cra-demo).
+* Action helper **setCredentials** calls the method indicated by the property *setCredentials* of the athorization configuration file.
+* This method is a user-defined method, taking an input parameter of type object, containing property *credentials* (user-defined type) and *additionalProps* (user-defined type), and returning a user-defined value
+* The value (let's call it "*authValues*") returned from above method is used in:
+    * *ProtectedRoute* components - to determine the availability of a given route,
+    * in the menu component to define the visibility of the menu item.
+* For comparison with *authValues* are taken:
+    * property *authProps* of the *ProtectedRoute* component,
+    * property *authProps* of individual items, defined in the *items* object, which is a property of the menu component configuration object, defined in the menu configuration file (*src/config/menu/initial.js* by default).
+* The following functions are responsible for the comparison *authValues* and *authProps*:
+    * for the *ProtectedRoute* component it is the function indicated in property *getPageVisibility* of the routing configuration file - returned value true means that the specific *ProtectedRoute* is available,
+    * for the menu component it is the function indicated in the property *getItemVisibility* of the menu configuration file - returned value true means that the specific menu item is visible.

-Instead, they provide an interface for user authorization.
-For authorized access to individual pages, use the **PrivateRoute** component from the **insulo-route** package.
+For authorized access to individual pages, use the **ProtectedRoute** component from the **insulo-route** package.

 ```jsx
 <ProtectedRoute exact path="/item1"